deepmodeling/deepflame-dev/readme.md

 conda install -c cantera libcantera-devel
 ```
-Note: Check your Miniconda3/envs/libcantera directory and make sure the install was successful (lib/ include/ etc. exist).
+**Note**: Check your Miniconda3/envs/libcantera directory and make sure the install was successful (lib/ include/ etc. exist).

 If the conda environment is activated, install DeepFlame by running: